freddiev4/tinypipeline/README.md

 `tinypipeline` exposes two main objects:
 - `pipeline`: a decorator for defining your pipeline.
 Returns a `Pipeline` instance.
-- `step`: a function that is used to define individual pipeline steps.
+- `step`: a decorator that is used to define individual pipeline steps.
 Returns a `Step` instance.

 Each object requires you provide a `name`, `version`, and `description` to explicitly define what pipeline you're creating.